mfornos/awesome-microservices/README.md

 - [ROCAS](http://resources.1060research.com/docs/2015/Resource-Oriented-Computing-Adaptive-Systems-ROCAS-1.2.pdf) :small_orange_diamond:<sup>PDF</sup> - Resource Oriented Computing for Adaptive Systems.
 - [SECO](http://ceur-ws.org/Vol-746/IWSECO2011-6-DengYu.pdf) :small_orange_diamond:<sup>PDF</sup> - Understanding software ecosystems: a strategic modeling approach.
 - [Testing Strategies in a Microservice Architecture](http://martinfowler.com/articles/microservice-testing/) - Approaches for managing the additional testing complexity of multiple independently deployable components.
+- [Understanding security and access control requirements of microservices environment](https://www.cerbos.dev/blog/security-and-access-control-microservices) - This article is part of an e-book that talks about migrating from monoliths to microservices.
+The articlle specifically touches on security and access control in microservices.
 - [Your Server as a Function](http://monkey.org/~marius/funsrv.pdf) :small_orange_diamond:<sup>PDF</sup> - Describes three abstractions which combine to present a powerful programming model for building safe, modular, and efficient server software: Composable futures, services and filters.

 ### Sites & Organizations